 - Let the sled slide.
 Use long kicks and enjoy the ride :-)

-- For braking you can either drag one foot in the snow or you can dig your heels in the snow.
+- For braking you can either drag one foot in the snow or you can dig your heels in the snow or you can add a kicksled brake.
 When going downhill best control is maintained by using your heels to brake.
 Always be sure to keep your sled at a controllable speed.

 - For better control on the ice, remove the plastic runners from the steel runners.
 Also use crampons under the boots for better traction.